Belarus disqualified from Eurovision Song Contest after submitting a second political song

-Belarus has been rejected from the Eurovision song context after the band, Galasy ZMesta, submitted a politicised song mocking anti-government protests for the second time.
+Belarus has been ejected from the Eurovision song context after the band, Galasy ZMesta, submitted a politicised song mocking anti-government protests for the second time.

 The country was told to submit a new song two weeks ago over concerns their entry had a political subtext.